ky28059/elixirbot/README.md

 Simple testing bot made to learn Elixir.

-Before running, create a `config.secret.exs` that configures your bot token like so:
+Before running, create a `config.secret.exs` in `/config` that configures your bot token like so:
 ```exs
 import Config